 Welcome to my website!
 Thanks for being interested.
-On it you will find the various thrusts of my life’s mission, my passions, and the core of my academic and professional work over the years.
+On it you will find the various thrusts of my life’s mission, my passions, and the core of my academic, professional and humanitarian work over the years.

-The broad categories of my productivity are listed at the top of the home page: Education/Teaching, Worker Empowerment, Third World, General Management, Conference Presentations, Organizational Change, Personal/Family, Media Coverage and my Vita, yet they are in no particular order.
+The broad categories of my productivity are listed at the top of the home page: Home, Microcredit, Humanitarianism, Education And Teaching, Worker Empowerment, General Management, Organizational Change, Religion And Spirituality, Third World, Political Issues, Media Coverage, Vita, Personal And Family, Blog, Contact.
 Each main link has a brief description that defines each area and contains sub-links for the specific interest you may have.
 As will soon become obvious, much of my work is “off the beaten track” of traditional professors.
-This fact is not inadvertant; it is intentional.
+This fact is not inadvertent; it is intentional.

 Secondly, the website helps me become more transparent as to the work I do, the values I hold, the dreams and strategies I pursue in building a better world.
 With the ever-growing problems of unethical, illegal and ineffective decision-making carried out by those in power, I’ve grown concerned that too much is done behind closed doors, where secret decisions are made, inappropriate actions occur, and societal damage is inflicted, especially on those at the bottom of the social pyramid.

-Hence, one promising objective of the worldwide web is to create greater openness, accountability, and transparency.
-I support legislation known as “sunshine laws” that require governments to hold open meetngs accessible to the public rather than doing back room deals.
-I’ve come to increasingly believe, as have prominent world figures like George Soros, Nelson Mandela, and Mahatma Gandhi, that a more open society is a healthier society.
+Hence, one promising objective of the worldwide web for me is to create greater openness, accountability, and transparency.
+I support legislation known as “sunshine laws” that require governments to hold open meetings accessible to the public rather than doing back room deals.
+I’ve come to increasingly believe, as have prominent world figures like George Soros, Nelson Mandela, and Mohandas Gandhi, that a more open society is a healthier society.